keiji-imai/blog/content/rants/listening/index.md

 ****

-A strange loneliness crept over me when I noticed the man with a "Free Listening" sign sitting on the steps of Lobby 7.
-It occurred to me that I had approached him the day before because nobody else sincerely wanted to talk to me.
+A strange loneliness crept over me as I noticed the man with a "Free Listening" sign sitting on the steps of Lobby 7.
+I had approached him the day before because I was feeling like nobody I'd been talking to actually wanted to talk to me.
 As I stood there, waiting for my next Campus Preview Weekend (CPW) event, I wondered if I would be able to form lasting friendships in college.
 Eventually I built up the courage to talk to him again.

 "Hey, how's it going?"